-Owing to its central location, Oxford Royale Academy students staying in Queen’s will have easy access to Oxford’s many attractions and amenities.
+Owing to its central location, Oxford Royale Summer Schools students staying in Queen’s will have easy access to Oxford’s many attractions and amenities.

 Among Queen’s many impressive and notable alumni are Henry V, the English king best known for his victory at the Battle of Agincourt, the former Prime Minister of Australia Tony Abbott, the theologian John Wycliffe, actor and comedian Rowan Atkinson and Tim Berners-Lee, the inventor of the World Wide Web.

 Students will be accommodated in single or twin rooms, which are standard undergraduate bedrooms.
 The majority of bathrooms are en suite.
 Male and female students will be separated by corridor and/or staircases.

 |Room Type:||Single & Twin|

 |Student age group:||16-18|